Magical452/Mask-RCNN-Algae-Detection/README.md

 Python 3.10.12
 Tensorflow 2.14.0

+Create a new folder called "logs" in the parent folder

 Recommended to train a new model starting from pre-trained COCO weights on anaconda:
 ```
 python algae.py train --dataset=<where you put the dataset> --weights=coco